nukleros/operator-builder/CONTRIBUTING.md

 At a minimum, ensure your changes work for:
 - standalone: This tests a basic standalone workload use case.
-- collection: This tests a basic workload colleciton use case.
+- collection: This tests a basic workload collection use case.
 - edge-standalone: This tests standalone workloads which contain edge cases.
 - edge-collection: This tests a collection workload which contains edge cases.

-See the [testing docs](docs/testing.md) for insturctions on how to run these tests.
+See the [testing docs](docs/testing.md) for instructions on how to run these tests.